Correlations constrained by composite measurements: Parity reading measurement

 for all distinct totally connected wirings $W$ and $W'$.

 Here, two wirings are \emph{distinct} if they do not give the same diagram under some permutation of the external wires.
-A wiring is \emph{totally connected} if the diagram it gives rise to does not factorise. \end{hiercondarb} The constraint that the wirings are distinct ensures that there is no redundancy within a particular level in the hierarchy.
+A wiring is \emph{totally connected} if the diagram it gives rise to does not factorise. \end{hiercondarb} First, notice that if the constraints of Level k+1 are satisfied, then the constraints of Level k are also by definition satisfied.
+Moreover, the constraint that the wirings are distinct ensures that there is no redundancy within a particular level in the hierarchy.
 In addition, the condition that the wirings are totally connected ensures that the constraints they impose do not reduce to constraints at lower levels in the hierarchy.
+We discuss the convergence of this hierarchy in App.~\ref{App:Convergence}.
 Enumerating and finding a simple description of the distinct totally connected wirings is left as an interesting open problem.

 We see that the constraints that each level $k$ imposes are then of two types: (i) one where the process in the second layer is the product of $k$ copies of $\mathcal{P}$ -- Eq.~\eqref{eq:hie2} --, and (ii) one where the process in the second layer is the product of $k-1$ copies of $\mathcal{P}$ and two copies of $\mathcal{F}$ -- Eq.~\eqref{eq:hie1}.
 Note that if we had more copies of $\mathcal{F}$ (and so fewer of $\mathcal{P}$) then it would be impossible to have a totally connected wiring, hence we need consider at most two copies of $\mathcal{F}$.